Today you’ll learn the best RSI settings for day trading. This indicator is popular to traders to find suitable set-ups.

 Your trading platform does not have this capability to execute this system.

-So, I recommend that you purchase a tool to help you.
+So, I recommend you purchase a tool to help you.

-When I started trading, I thought that I could do it manually, but I was wrong.
+When I started trading, I thought I could do it manually, but I was wrong.

 Professional traders use tools to improve their entries and exits.

-Also, they may have evolved to quantitative trading to increase their profits.
+Also, they may have developed to quantitative trading to increase their profits.

-Trading has become complex over time due to the development of trading tools.
+Trading has become complex over time because of the development of trading tools.

 If you do not have one, then you are years behind from professional traders.